bradstondevcode/Red-Hat-OpenShift-1002/README.md

 # Red Hat OpenShift 1002: Containers and How to Use Them?

-This webinar will try to demystify containers and teach you how you use them within application development and deployment.
+This workshop will try to demystify containers and teach you how you use them within application development and deployment.
 Participants will also have the opportunity to get hands-on expereince with Red Hat OpenShift in this workshop.
-This is the second part of a series of webinars in the Red Hat OpenShift 1000 Series which aims to give developers a step-by-step guide on the basics RHOS and how to leverage its capabilities.
+This is the second part of a series of webinars/workshops in the Red Hat OpenShift 1000 Series which aims to give developers a step-by-step guide on the basics RHOS and how to leverage its capabilities.

-### Webinar Covers:
+### Workshop Covers:

 - The Basics of Container Technology and How It All Works
 - How to Containerize an application on your local machine